keboola/developers-docs/extend/index.md

 Building extensions for KBC offers many advantages:

-- easy access to data from many different sources
+- Easy access to data from many different sources
-- simple path to delivering the data back to your customers
+- Simple path to delivering the data back to your customers
-- availability of your application or algorithm to all existing KBC subscribers and implementation partners
+- Availability of your application or algorithm to all existing KBC subscribers and implementation partners
-- opportunity for you to focus only on areas of your product where you are adding value
+- Opportunity for you to focus only on areas of your product where you are adding value
 - Keboola in charge of the billing

 To become a Keboola Development Partner, [get in touch](https://www.keboola.com/contact/).
 We want to hear